lennartgerken/pseudo-fixture/README.md

 ## Fixture Definitions

 - **setup**: A function that specifies how the fixture is created.
+It receives any required fixtures and options as its first parameter.

 - **teardown?**: A function that specifies how the fixture is cleaned up after it has been used.
+It receives any required fixtures and options as its first parameter and a `failed` boolean as its second parameter that indicates whether the `PseudoFixture` run failed.

 - **global?**: A flag that specifies whether a fixture is global.
 When set to `true`, the fixture is not cleaned up during normal teardown and remains available until the global teardown is executed.